HSBawa/icp-ce-on-linux-containers/README.md

   * Shared profile
   * Custom profile for each node
 * Network configuration

+Pre-requisite:

+This IaC is targeted towards users with intermediate to advanced understanding of Linux Containers.
+Included script, [lxd_pre-reqs_check.sh](https://github.com/HSBawa/icp-ce-on-linux-containers/blob/master/lxd_pre-reqs_check.sh), can be used as a guideline to validate that latest LXD and additional required software is installed and setup of on Linux host.

+For a complete and end to end setup, you can try [ICP CE on Linux Containers on Virtual Box](https://github.com/HSBawa/icp-ce-on-linux-containers-vb).
+This IaC will configure and setup Linux Containers (LXD) on a Ubuntu Virtual Box rather than directly on your host.

 Documentation
 * [Tips on getting started with LXD on your Linux Host](https://github.com/HSBawa/icp-ce-on-linux-containers/wiki/Getting-started-with-LXD-on-your-Linux-Host-(Ubuntu))